Alfresco/docs-alfresco/content-services/6.0/install/containers/index.md

 ## Alfresco Docker images

 The public Alfresco Docker images are available in the Docker Hub registry.
-There are also private Enterprise-only images in the Quay.io registry.

 Go to [Docker Hub](https://hub.docker.com/u/alfresco/){:target="_blank"} to see a list of images belonging to the `alfresco` user or, alternatively, [search for alfresco](https://hub.docker.com/search?q=alfresco%2F&type=image){:target="_blank"} from the Docker Hub home page: